aridjayarecipes/cutesrecipes.web.app/content/post/2059-easiest-way-to-make-ultimate-chunky-oyster-and-amp-brussels-sprouts-chowder.md

 - "Cut the onion into 1 cm.
 Cut the potato into 3 cm, the carrots into 2 cm, and the bacon into 1 cm strips."
 - "Melt butter in a pot and add onions, carrots, and bacon.
 Once the onions have wilted, add the potatoes.
 Once the oil has soaked in, add flour and fry."
 - "Add the [A] ingredients and bring to a boil.
 Boil on medium heat for 5 minutes while removing scum.
 Add soy milk and brussels sprouts and boil for another 5 minutes.
 Dissolve the miso, add oysters and lightly cook through."
 - "Flavor with salt and pepper.
-Transfer to a serving plate, top with parsley and it's complete."
+Transfer to a serving plate, top with parsley and it&#39;s complete."
 categories:
 - Recipe
 tags: